AI & Websites

 Digital Fingerprint and Website Restoration

-Google's E-E-A-T framework — which stands for Experience, Expertise, Authoritativeness and Trustworthiness — has become an increasingly important part of how Google evaluates businesses and the content they publish.
-The Experience element, added in 2022, was significant.
-It shifted the question from whether your content covers a topic, to whether there is verifiable evidence that you have actually operated in that space over time.
-A business that can demonstrate a consistent, historically grounded digital presence is one Google can evaluate with confidence.
-A business that looks like it appeared recently — even if it has been trading for decades — is one that Google has very little to work with.
+Google's E-E-A-T framework — Experience, Expertise, Authoritativeness and Trustworthiness — has made verifiable history a direct ranking factor.
+The Experience element, added in 2022, shifted the question from whether your content covers a topic, to whether there is evidence you have actually operated in that space over time.
+A business with a documented history has something to show.
+A business whose digital trail only starts from a recent rebuild has to earn that trust from scratch.

-AI search tools have added a new dimension to this.
-When ChatGPT or Claude responds to a query, or when Google's AI Overviews assembles an answer, those systems draw on sources they can find, read and attribute.
-A business with a verifiable digital history is one that can be cited.
-A business without one is one that gets passed over, regardless of how good the actual service is.
+AI search has made the stakes higher still.
+When ChatGPT, Perplexity, or Google's AI Overviews assembles an answer, it draws on sources it can find, read, and attribute.
+A business with a verifiable, historically grounded digital presence is one that can be cited with confidence.
+A business that looks like it appeared recently gets passed over — regardless of how long it has actually been operating or how good the service actually is.

 What a Fragmented Digital History Actually Looks Like